Entanglement entropy between tangent balls in CFT$_D$: A specific example of computation in CFT

 We have considered all dimensional cases in solid torus CFT and successfully obtained BCFT results.
 For $\mathrm{CFT_{2}}$, the vacuum energy is related to the central charge \cite{DiFrancesco:1997nk}:

 and the usual divergent adjacent entanglement entropy is

-which precisely corresponds to the previous results of entanglement entropy for an interval with length 2R in the half-space.
+which precisely corresponds to the previous results of entanglement entropy for an interval with length $2R$ in the half-space.
+Moreover, the nonadjacent entanglement entropy in equation (\ref{eq: non-tangent}) turns to

+This result also precisely matches the entanglement entropy for an interval with length $2R$ and the negative half-axis separated by a distance $d$, as shown in the right panel of Figure \ref{fig:$BCFT$}.

-In fact, this result can be obtained by subtraction method in a similar way.
-As \cite{Jiang:2024ijx, Jiang:2025tqu, Jiang:2025dir} has illustrated, for two disjoint intervals in CFT$_{2}$ at the time slice \( \tau = 0 \), we can remove two discs from the Euclidean path integral region to construct a pure state \( \psi_{AB} \).
+In fact, these results can be obtained by subtraction method in a similar way.
+As \cite{Jiang:2024ijx, Jiang:2025tqu, Jiang:2025dir} have illustrated, for two disjoint intervals in CFT$_{2}$ at the time slice \( \tau = 0 \), we can remove two discs from the Euclidean path integral region to construct a pure state \( \psi_{AB} \).
 The doubly connected region can then be conformally mapped onto an annulus with width \( W = \log \frac{r_2}{r_1} \) and two boundary states \( |a,b\rangle \), as illustrated in the right panel of Figure \ref{fig:$CFT_{2}$}.
 The entanglement entropy in the annulus is defined in terms of the R\'{e}nyi entropy:

 Here, \( g_{a,b} = \log \langle a, b | 0 \rangle \) represent the Affleck-Ludwig boundary entropies \cite{Affleck:1991tk}, which encode the information about the undetectable regions and are irrelevant under the large $c$ limit.
 Consequently, the universal term of entanglement entropy between subsystems \(A\) and \(B\) is given as: